X2Cscope/X2Cscope_library_make/readme.md

-Read-me File for making X2C Scope Libraries for MCUs
+Read-me File for making X2Cscope Libraries for MCUs
 -----------------------------------------------
 This file contains the following sections:
 1. Summary